linode/docs/docs/guides/databases/redis/using-redis-client-side-caching/index.md

 ---
-slug: using-redis-for-client-side-caching
+slug: redis-client-side-caching
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how you can set up your Redis instance for server-assisted client-side caching."
+description: "Modern web applications rely on client-side caching to enhance its performance.
+This guide shows you how to use Redis for server-assisted client-side caching."
-og_description: "Learn how you can set up your Redis instance for server-assisted client-side caching."
 keywords: ['redis caching tutorial','redis server assisted client-side caching','how redis caching works']
 tags: ['redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-01-12
+published: 2022-04-08
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
 title: "Using Redis for Client-Side Caching"
 h1_title: "How to Use Redis for Client-Side Caching"
 enable_h1: true